xuwudawei/sundb.ai/frontend/packages/widget-react/USAGE.md

-# Usage of tidb.ai widget
+# Usage of sundb.ai widget

 ## Floating Button

-TiDB.ai Widget will automatically create a floating button at right bottom corner of your site.
+SunDB.ai Widget will automatically create a floating button at right bottom corner of your site.

 ```html
 <script